tjz21/Castep_Tools/README.md

 ---

 ### Download
-Make a copy of the entire repo with the following command in a terminal:
+Make a copy of the entire repository with the following command in a terminal:
 ```bash
 git clone https://github.com/LinusP217/Castep_Tools.git
 ```